Sierra Leone: Scores dead in oil tanker explosion at gas station | DW | 06.11.2021

 Vice President Mohamed Juldeh Jalloh visited the scene of the blast later Saturday.

-In 2019, a tanker explosion in eastern Tanzania killed 85 people, while around 50 people were killed in a similar disaster in Democratic Republic of Congo in 2018.
+In 2019, a tanker explosion in eastern Tanzania killed 85 people, while around 50 people were killed in a similar disaster in Congo in 2018.

 mm/wmr (AFP, AP, Reuters)